Get insider access

 Notable Mentions

-• Focal Bathys Wireless: The Focal Bathys Wireless are high-end headphones with a hybrid design, combining casual-use features like ANC and audiophile-quality drivers that deliver bassy punch and boom to mixes.
+• Focal Bathys Wireless: The Focal Bathys Wireless are high-end headphones with a hybrid design.
+They combine casual-use features like ANC with audiophile-quality drivers that deliver bassy punch and boom to mixes.
 They have a wired DAC mode and aptX Adaptive support, but they're a lot more expensive than the Sony WH-1000XM4 Wireless, and their ANC isn't as good.
 See our review

 • TREBLAB Z7 Pro Wireless: The TREBLAB Z7 Pro Wireless are budget-friendly over-ears with an excited sound profile that adds thump, boom, and brightness to your mixes.
 While they support multi-device pairing, their ANC doesn't block out nearly the same amount of ambient sound as the Anker Soundcore Life Q30 Wireless.
 See our review